david-rockwood/fimpad/README.md

 ---

-## Spellcheck behavior

-FIMpad spellchecks the visible portion of a document and a buffer of nearby lines so that large files do not constantly reprocess the full text while you scroll.
-By default, files under roughly 300 lines are checked in full.
-Larger files check about 30 lines above and below the viewport, and scrolling debounces for around four seconds before re-running the check.
-The buffer size, debounce interval, and full-document threshold can be customized in the config file via the keys `spellcheck_view_buffer_lines`, `spellcheck_scroll_debounce_ms`, and `spellcheck_full_document_line_threshold`.

----

 ## The server

 FIMpad requires a connection to a LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.